yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

-Looks very similar to the [`Request`](http://www.takes.org/apidocs-0.9/org/takes/Request.html), isn't it?
-Well, it's identical.
-Mostly because the structure of HTTP request and response is almost identical.
+Looks very similar to the [`Request`](http://www.takes.org/apidocs-0.9/org/takes/Request.html), doesn't it?
+Well, it's identical, mostly because the structure of the HTTP request and response is almost identical.
 The only difference is the first line.

 There is a collection of useful decorators that help in response building.
 They